Modern Slavery Statement

 - provide independent ethical audits through either SEDEX, BSCI or Worldwide Responsible Accredited Production (a certification programme which maintains similar standards to SEDEX and BSCI).

-A CRUK team is responsible for assessing the information submitted by suppliers.
-Should a supplier fail to provide the information requested or to meet CRUK’s expectations, CRUK will take appropriate action, which may include not entering into a relationship or terminating the relationship with the supplier concerned.
+A CRUK team is responsible for assessing the information submitted by suppliers and factory operators.
+Should a supplier or factory fail to provide the information requested or to meet CRUK’s expectations, CRUK will take appropriate action.
+For example, this may include not entering into a relationship or suspending/terminating our relationship with a supplier or asking a supplier not to procure goods from a particular factory.

-During the year, we have continued to provide advice and guidance to those teams who have direct responsibility for relevant supply chains and our Procurement team has participated in further modern slavery training.
+During the year, we have continued to provide advice and guidance to those teams who have direct responsibility for relevant supply chains.
+Our Procurement team and some of our fundraising teams have participated in modern slavery training delivered by the Ethical Trading Initiative for CRUK.
 We also maintain a Modern Slavery Act Guidance document which is available to staff through CRUK’s intranet.

 This statement has been formally approved by the Trustees of Cancer Research UK and the Directors of Cancer Research UK Trading Limited and signed on their behalf.